pangrus/multi/README.md

 **Compiling and uploading**
 Install the [Arduino IDE](https://www.arduino.cc/en/software), last version tested is 2.3.4.
 Add the Seeeduino Xiao board to your Arduino IDE.
-Follow the [instructions to get started](https://wiki.seeedstudio.com/Seeeduino-XIAO/#software) on the SeeedStudio wiki.
+Follow the [instructions to get started](https://wiki.seeedstudio.com/Seeeduino-XIAO/#software) on the SeeedStudio wiki and install the version 1.7.8 of the _Seeed SAMD Boards_ package.
 To compile the software, you'll need some libraries, install them from the Arduino IDE Library Manager:
 - [Mozzi](https://github.com/sensorium/Mozzi), tested with version 2.0.1, also install library dependencies
 - [Adafruit TinyUSB Library](https://github.com/adafruit/Adafruit_TinyUSB_Arduino), tested with version 0.10.5, no dependencies needed